 You can achieve the same thing by opening the Open a PoPy Command Prompt from your desktop or the Start Menu - the shortcut starts a new DOS prompt then automatically calls 'popy\env'.

 The settings initialised by popy\env are summarised by the popy\info tool.

 6.6.2 popy\run

 The most important command in the suite of Command Line Tools is popy\run.
-To run a PoPy script Open a PoPy Command Prompt and type:-
+It processes PoPy scripts.